Screen Violence: Recording

-The title Screen Violence came from an discarded name for the band, and was initially floated as a new album concept in 2019, inspired by the theme of violence "on screen, by screens and through screens".
-Production began in 2020 shortly before the onset of the COVID-19 pandemic, and the majority of songwriting was accomplished during this time.
-As the pandemic began, the album was continued remotely, with collaboration being done via programs such as Zoom; Doherty noted that the album's name became "a bit more literal" with its onset, with the band feeling "like half of our lives were lived through screens."
+The title Screen Violence came from a discarded name for the band, and was initially floated as a new album concept in 2019, inspired by the theme of violence "on screen, by screens and through screens".
+Production began in February 2020 shortly before the onset of the COVID-19 pandemic, and the majority of songwriting was accomplished during this time.
+As the pandemic began, production was continued remotely through programs such as Zoom; Doherty noted that the album's name became "a bit more literal" with its onset, with the band feeling "like half of our lives were lived through screens."

-To match with the theme of the album, Mayberry focused on visual instead of sonic references to define the album's tone.
+To prepare for the album, Mayberry watched a variety of horror movies.
 Doherty stated that the lack of touring allowed more experimentation with sounds and techniques.
 The album was recorded between Glasgow and Los Angeles; unlike Love Is Dead, the band produced it themselves.

 The single "How Not to Drown" evolved from a piano and drum demo recorded by Doherty and was written during a time when he was dealing with "crippling depression and anxiety".
 It features vocals by the Cure frontman Robert Smith, who was approached by the band's manager, despite Doherty considering it implausible Smith would get in touch.
 Once Smith approached the band, they sent the track and he sent back his vocal performance.

 Composition and themes

 Like Chvrches' previous work, Screen Violence is a synth-pop album, though it is tonally darker than the band's past albums.
-Experimentation during the pandemic lead Doherty to incorporate more guitar elements.
-It has been described as having a horror theme, with the band being influenced by the video nasty genre of horror film.
-In an interview for the album, Mayberry noted that women were not often centred in these movies.
+Experimentation during the pandemic led Doherty to incorporate more guitar elements.
+Critics have described the album as having a horror theme, with the band being influenced by the video nasty genre of horror film.
+In an interview for the album, Mayberry noted that women were not often centred in these movies, stating that "a lot of the songs" in Screen Violence focus on interrogating the absence of certain perspectives in horror media.

-The band described the album's songs as "addressing feelings of loneliness, disillusionment and fear, among other emotions"; they listened to the Cure, Depeche Mode, and Brian Eno to inspire its sound.
+The album's songs were described by NME as "addressing feelings of loneliness, disillusionment and fear, among other emotions"; the band listened to the Cure, Depeche Mode, and Brian Eno to inspire its sound.
 Mayberry stated she intended to take a "different" lyrical direction from Chvrches' earlier work, abandoning the "parameters [she] would normally put in place" in favour of more narrative-based lyrics, and citing Nick Cave and Jenny Lewis as inspiration.

-Mayberry said it felt "freeing initially" for it to start out as a more abstract and "escapist" concept, but the lyrics ended up being "definitely still personal", with Mayberry describing them as being about "the things we experienced that feel like horror".
-"He Said She Said" and "Good Girls" comment on expectations around womanhood.
-"Final Girl" also explores similar issues, being a reference to the horror trope of the same name.
-The lyrics of "How Not to Drown" are about being "disillusioned about music and the industry", reflecting a time when Mayberry was considering leaving the band.
-The album also incorporates more direct horror references; "Violent Delights" references A Nightmare on Elm Street.
+According to her, it initially felt "freeing" for the album to have an abstract and "escapist" concept, but the lyrics ended up being "definitely still personal", with her describing them as being about "the things we experienced that feel like horror".